echua3/course-sentiment-analyzer/docs/srs/srs_it4.md

 ## Functional Requirements
 ### Must have:

-1. As a user, I want to be able to search for courses using a search bar so that I can easily find the course that I am looking for.
+1. As a user, I want to be able to search for courses using a search bar, so that I can easily find the course that I am looking for.
-2. As a user, I want to write a review about a course so that I can share my experience.
+2. As a user, I want to write a review about a course, so that I can share my experience.
 3. As a user, I want to be able to view all the reviews, so that I can learn about others’ experiences with a class.
 4. As a user, I want to be able to view numerical data as well as text-based information, so that reviews are easier and faster to understand.
-5. As a developer, only previous or current students should be allowed to give a review, so this would prevent malafide reviews in our database
+5. As a user, I want to only see reviews from previous or current Hopkins students, so that I can trust the reviews.
-6. As a user, there should be charts and graph analysis based on information given through the sentiment analysis form (Might not need a certain sample size threshold for this specific analysis, because even one review could lead to a world of information), these graphs have to relate to different parts of the sentiment analysis form, so that the reviews could be digested in a different medium allowing us to compare courses and other selections properly.
+6. As a user, I want to see charts and graph analysis of review sentiment, so that the reviews could be digested in a different medium allowing course comparisons.
 7. As a user, I want to be able to edit my reviews, so that I can update my thoughts about a class.
-8. As a user, I want to be able to delete my reviews (pending approval from admin), so that I can take away a post.
+8. As a user, I want to be able to delete my reviews, so that I can remove a post.

 ### Nice to have:

-1. As a user, I want to view an in-depth analysis of the reviews for a course, so that I can know what it will be like to take the class
+1. As a user, I want to view an in-depth analysis of the reviews for a course, so that I can know what it will be like to take the class.
-2. As a user, I want to see the most helpful reviews first, so that I can efficiently go through only the reviews that are relevant and not waste time reading unhelpful reviews
+2. As a user, I want to see the most helpful reviews first, so that I can efficiently go through only the reviews that are relevant and not waste time reading unhelpful reviews.
 3. As a user, I want to see recommended courses, so that I can more easily find courses that suit both my course requirements and preferences.
-4. As a user, I want to view my personal details on my user profile page so I can make sure my information is accurate.
+4. As a user, I want to view my personal details/preferences on my user profile page, so I can set my preferences and also make sure my information is accurate.
 5. As a professor, I want to share my own thoughts about the course I am teaching and what I expect from students wanting to register.